Why is Mexico City sinking?

 Between the mid-1950s and mid-1980s, nearly the entire dark swath of volcanic rock that once covered the Pedregal region—comprising roughly 8,000 hectares, was swallowed up by streets and buildings.

-That’s because rapid urbanization has sealed up any permeable surfaces in the city with the pavement.
-In short, the city’s pores are clogged.
+Rapid urbanization has sealed up any permeable surfaces in the city with pavement.
+The city’s pores are clogged, hindering natural drainage and exacerbating the challenges posed by flooding during the rainy season.

 You can read more about the importance of clean and filtered drinking water at Healthy Water Guide or at facebook.com/healthywaterguide